 Reflection of light in the case of a concave surface

-In graphlet 7 the variation space is the length of the concave surface.
+In graphlet 9 the variation space is the length of the concave surface.
 The concave surface is in the shape of an ellipse.
 In the starting configuration the ratio of major axis and minor axis is such that the two focal points of the ellipse coincide with the point of emission and the point of reception.
-As a consequence, the derivative of the total pathlength (with respect to variation) is zero everywhere.
+As a consequence: everywhere in the variation space the derivative of the total pathlength (with respect to variation) is zero .

 Moving the lower slider modifies the major axis of the ellipse.
 Decreasing the major axis makes the reflecting surface more concave.
 With a more concave surface the true reflection point is at a maximum in the variation space.